CONFERENCES

 Emerging Leaders Fellows’ Poster

-Purpose: An opportunity to view and discuss implementation and results of a completed innovative educational or curricular project pertinent to family medicine.
+Purpose: To present results of a completed innovative educational or curricular project pertinent to family medicine.
+Ongoing projects may also be considered if they are expected to be completed by the time of conference.

 Time: 1 hour staffing your poster during dedicated time